AkankshaShrimal/Style-Transfer/README.md

 Style transfer relies on separating the content and style of an image.
 Given one content image and one style image, we aim to create a new, target image which should contain our desired content and style components:
 - objects and their arrangement are similar to that of the content image
 - style, colors, and textures are similar to that of the style image
-- Use pre-trained VGG19 Net to extract content or style features from a passed in image
+- Used pre-trained VGG19 Net to extract content or style features from a passed in image

 ### Steps